 There are three pieces to the MVC architecture:-

 The view—The visual representation of a model, given some context.
-It’s
+It’s usually

-such as the HTML representing the blog post.
+HTML representing the blog post.

-and deciding on what action should be performed, such as rendering a view or
+The controller—The coordinator that provides the link between the view and the model.
+The controller is responsible for processing input, acting upon the model, and deciding on what action should be performed, such as rendering a view or redirecting to another page.

 Tight Control over HTML and HTTP

 ASP.NET MVC–generated pages don’t contain any View State data, so they can be hundreds of kilobytes smaller than typical pages from ASP.NET Web Forms.
 Despite today’s fast broadband connections, this economy of bandwidth still gives an enormously improved end-user experience.

 Like Ruby on Rails, ASP.NET MVC works in tune with HTTP.
 You have total control over the requests passing between the browser and server, so you can fine-tune your user experience as much as you like.